cdfre/TypoGento/README.md

 ## Installation

 The installation of this fork is very similar to Flagbit's TypoGento (see [how to install TypoGento](http://www.typogento.com/documentation/how-to-install-typogento.html)).
-Before you start it's recommended that you're familiar with the administration of Magento and TYPO3:
+Before you start it's strongly recommended that you're familiar with the administration of Magento and TYPO3:

 1. [Download](https://github.com/witrin/TypoGento/zipball/develop) the package
 2. Unpack the downloaded package